15 Captivating Dual POV Romance Books

 Dual POV romance books tend to give you a greater insight into love and all its complexities, as you learn about budding feelings from the perspective of two characters.

-Not only does dual POV make reading about a relationship feel more true, but it can be more intriguing and gripping, as you are constantly waiting to see how the other protagonist reacts.
+Not only does dual POV make reading about a relationship feel truer, but it can be more intriguing and gripping, as you are constantly waiting to see how the other protagonist reacts.

 In this guide, I’ve listed the steamiest and most heart-warming romances where the story unfolds from two lovers’ perspectives.